frozenpandaman/s3s/README.md

 5. Running the script for the first time will prompt you to enter your stat.ink API Token (available in [settings](https://stat.ink/profile)).
 If you're playing _Splatoon 3_ in a language other than English, you may enter your language code (locale) as well.

-**NOTE: Read the "Cookie generation" section below before proceeding. [→](#cookie-generation-)**
+**NOTE: Read the "Token generation" section below before proceeding. [→](#token-generation-)**

-6. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate a `bulletToken`.
-If you are opting against automatic cookie generation, enter "skip" for this step, at which point you will be asked to manually input your `bulletToken` instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions)).
+6. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate a `gtoken` and `bulletToken`.
+If you are opting against automatic token generation, enter "skip" for this step, at which point you will be asked to manually input your two tokens instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions)).

-    This cookie (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
+    These tokens (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or create an [issue](https://github.com/frozenpandaman/s3s/issues) here.